google/cql/cmd/cli/README.md

 workflows.
 For larger population sets the scalable beam job is a more appropriate solution.

+**Warning: When using these tools with protected health information (PHI), please be sure to follow your organization's policies with respect to PHI.**

 ## Running

 To build the program from source run the following from the root of the